AnandChowdhary/writing/ses-send-receive.md

 Click on "Rule Sets" under "Email Receiving" in the sidebar

-Select "Create a Rule Set" and enter "YOUR_SITE_NAME-s3rule" under "Name"

-Select "Set as Active Rule Set" and click on "Create a Rule Set"

-Click on "View Active Rule Set" and select "Create Rule"
+Click on "Create a Receipt Rule"

-Leave "Recipients" blank and click on "Next"
+Leave "Recipients" blank and click on "Next step"

 Click on "Add action" under "Actions" and select "S3"